Contact Us for a Free Consultation (213) 542-0979

 Negotiate with Prosecutor for Lesser Charges

-I can't tell you how many times that client's come in and I see what they were charged with years ago and then I see what their punishment was.
+I can't tell you how many times that client has come in, and I see what they were charged with years ago and then what their punishment was.

-Then, I look at them and say, why did you have to plead guilty to a robbery and have a violent felony on your record the rest of your life while you're in California when you were only 16 or 17 years old, nobody was hurt, you didn't use a gun?
+Then, I look at them and say, why did you have to plead guilty to a robbery and have a violent felony on your record the rest of your life while you were in California when you were only 16 or 17 years old?
+Nobody was hurt, you didn't use a gun?

 Even if you have a prior criminal record, that's even more reason to hire an attorney because the prosecutors are going to look at you in a bad light.